PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

 ###Step 4:
-Now rearrange the above data set by the average of each 'feature' variable for each activity and each subject
+Now rearrange the above data set by aggregating it on the subject and activity values and getting the mean value across all of them for all selected measurements.
+Next order the data set by subject and activity.

 ```{r}